 - The goodwill of the business

 When you are looking at buying a leasehold, you are buying the business, with plant and equipment, fixtures and fittings and goodwill to operate the business and taking over a lease with the right to occupy and operate that business on land.
+Typically, the most important part of buying a business is the lease.
+If the business is location specific and you have a short tenure on the lease, then this increases the uncertainty of the tenure of your business an you will need to work with the landlord on a lease extension.

 Freehold Going Concern

 A Freehold Going Concern is the freehold property (including buildings) and the business operating on that property.
-The same party would own the land and buildings and operate the business.
+The same party would own the land and buildings and also operate the business.

 With a Freehold Going Concern, you are buying: